GJZ26/Mulviter/README.md

-# Mulviter: Terminal-Based Multimedia Viewer
+# TermiView: Terminal-Based Multimedia Viewer

-Mulviter is a simple terminal-based application designed for viewing images, videos, and capturing camera input directly from the command line.
+TermiView is a simple terminal-based application designed for viewing images, videos, and capturing camera input directly from the command line.

 ## Supported Platforms
-Mulviter has been tested and works seamlessly in the following environments:
+TermiView has been tested and works seamlessly in the following environments:
 - CMD (Windows Command Prompt)
 - PowerShell
 - Git Bash